microsoft/mu_crypto_release/CryptoBinPkg/Driver/readme.md

    instances for each boot phase opted into in the `[Defines]` section.
 Platforms should remove any instances of those library classes in the platform DSC to ensure the expected instance from the include are used.
 6. Incorrect Placement of the FDF Include Lines - The `!include CryptoDriver.<PHASE>.inc.fdf` lines must be placed in an FV section.
-They **cannot** be placed before an apriori section that will result in a build error.
-They **cannot** be placed within an apriori section that will not result in a build error but incorrect operation during boot.
+They **cannot** be placed before an apriori section; that will result in a build error.
+They **cannot** be placed within an apriori section; that will not result in a build error but incorrect operation during boot.
 Consider dispatch order when placing the files in the FDF.
 Ideally, they should be placed before modules that use the `EDKII_CRYPTO_PPI` (PEI) or `EDKII_CRYPTO_PROTOCOL` (DXE/MM).
 This will allow those module's dependency expressions on the interfaces to be satisfied more quickly during dispatch.